-11. Durable Medical Equipment (DME)
+12. Durable Medical Equipment (DME)

 The Plan covers DME when Medically Necessary and ordered by a Provider.
-The Plan will rent or buy all equipment.
+The Plan may rent or buy the equipment you need.
 The cost of the repair and maintenance of covered equipment is also covered.